garysweaver/irie/README.md

       end
     end

-### Responders

-If you plan to use responders outside of json with restful_json, you may want to formally install it, for flash messages, etc.:

-    gem install responders

-Add this to your Gemfile and bundle install:

-    gem 'responders'

-And do:

-    rails generate responders:install

-### Strong Parameters
+#### Strong Parameters

-If you want to now disable the default whitelisting that occurs in later versions of Rails, change the config.active_record.whitelist_attributes property in your `config/application.rb`:
+If you're using Rails 3.1.x/3.2.x and you want to disable the default whitelisting that occurs in later versions of Rails because you are going to use Strong Parameters, change the config.active_record.whitelist_attributes property in your `config/application.rb`:

     config.active_record.whitelist_attributes = false

 This will allow you to remove / not have to use attr_accessible and do mass assignment inside your code and tests.
 Instead you will put this information into your permitters.

-Note that restful_json automatically includes `ActiveModel::ForbiddenAttributesProtection` on all models as will be done in Rails 4.
+Note that restful_json automatically includes `ActiveModel::ForbiddenAttributesProtection` on all models, as is done in Rails 4.

 ### Configuration